satas20/SchoolManagementService/Readme.md

 # 🏫School Management Service🏫
 This school management service provides a robust set of tools to manage your student and school records.
 This service has a feature to log the changes made to the student and school records and also users can send announcements using web sockets.
+All the project is made with Spring boot  using Postgresql DB

-## School and Student Controller API Endpoints
+## API Endpoints

 ### Student Endpoints
 | Method | URL | Description |